 A small group of just thirty stitchers will spend five days in exploration of line, color, and stitch at a contemplative pace.
 Surrounded by the woods, on the edge of a lake, with the rustic beauty and charm of Maine as the backdrop.
 Small groups, individual pacing, natural inspiration-this will be a week for unwinding and exploring....

 Would you like to slow down and spend some quality time with your stitching?
 Maine is a beautiful place to turn down the volume, shut off the email, leave the phone in your room, and spend some time with a needle and thread.
-This year three world class sewists and makers: Chawne Kimber; Denyse Schmidt; and Maura Ambrose, will share their time, their stitches, their color, and their spirit with you for five days in Washington, ME, August of 2017.
+This year three world class sewists and makers: Chawne Kimber; Tara Faughnan; and Kim Eichler-Messmer, will share their time, their stitches, their color, and their spirit with you for five days in Washington, ME, come August.

-Join Chawne, Denyse, Maura, and I at the Medomak Retreat Center in Washington, ME where you can relax, unwind and dive into your stitching practice.
+Join Chawne, Tara, Kim, Katherine, and I at the Medomak Retreat Center in Washington, ME where you can relax, unwind and dive into your stitching practice.
 You will sleep in a modern yet rustic cabin, eat three meals a day with the community, and spend as much time as you like with color, needle, and thread.
-Each day will be spent with Chawne, Denyse, or Maura, learning their techniques and tips, and practicing new skills or sharpening old ones.
+Each day will be spent with Chawne, Tara, or Kim, learning their techniques and tips, and practicing new skills or sharpening old ones.
 The emphasis here is on settling into your Making practice and letting the rest of it float away....

 You will spend a day with each teacher, with plenty of time for inspirational wanderings.
 On the fourth day we will have a small field trip to the coast, and a couple of fabulous local fabric stores.
 Or if you prefer, you can go for a swim, take a hike, do some stitching, some reading, or whatever your heart desires.
-This year I am adding a fabric swap to the mix.
+Last year’s fabric swap was fun, so it’s returning.
 In the interests of both consuming less and moving fabric through the community outside of the world of commerce.
-The focus will be on slowing down, taking time, connecting to your practice, the community, and your inner voice.
-Evenings will be open for more stitching, star gazing, cricket concerts, bonfires, chatting, and anything else you might like to do in Maine in August....
+The primary focus will be on slowing down, taking time, connecting to your practice, the community, and your inner voice.
+Evenings will be open for more stitching, conversing, star gazing, cricket concerts, Loon appreciation, and anything else you might like to do in Maine in August....

 Chawne is a quilter and embroiderer known for detailed pixelated stitch portraits and for her use of bold colors in her original improvisational quilt designs.
 She has never shied away from a challenge due to tedium and has never met a color she didn't think had potential.
 Hand piecing, hand quilting, and very, very, slow machine stitching are just her speed.
 When not stitching, Chawne can be found knitting, teaching math, or proving theorems.
 You can see more of her work on her blog, Completely Cauchy.

 Registration includes lodging in a cabin with one roommate, all meals, and all instruction for five days.
 The cabins are rustic and spare, but modern and comfortable.
+Please do note that many of the cabins are in the woods, and require an uphill walk.
+If mobility is an issue for you, please contact me when you register.
 There is a limited number of private cabins available for an extra $200.
 Let me know quickly if this is your preference.
 If you are coming with a friend, just let me know when you register and I'll put you in the same cabin.
 We can accommodate most dietary restrictions within reason, just alert us to your needs in advance.

 A supply list will be sent out at least a month in advance of your arrival in Maine.